China, US to resume trade talks in late August | Malay Mail

 Chinese officials say the tariffs have yet to make an impact on the country’s economy, with its exports even beating forecasts in July.

-The threatened tariffs on US$200 billion worth of Chinese goods could have “some direct impact” on industrial production, employment, foreign trade and commodity prices, but “the overall impact is generally controllable,” Cong Liang, spokesman at the National Development and Reform Commission, told reporters on Wednesday.
+The threatened tariffs on US$200 billion worth of Chinese goods could have “some direct impact” on industrial production, employment, foreign trade and commodity prices, but “the overall impact is generally controllable,” Cong Liang, spokesman at the National Development and Reform Commission, told reporters yesterday.

 But analysts warned that China could feel the full effect of tariffs in August.

-Trump has boasted that trade wars are “easy to win” and warned he would hit virtually all Chinese imports if Beijing does not back down and take steps to reduce its US$335 billion surplus with the US.
+Trump has boasted that trade wars are “easy to win” and warned he would hit virtually all Chinese imports if Beijing does not back down and take steps to reduce its US$335 billion surplus with the United States.

 China does not import enough from the United States to match Washington dollar-for-dollar, but it has warned that it could fire back with other measures. — AFP